awwong1/CMPUT404-assignment-css-hell/README.md

 * Did not strive to make my personal webpage look as close to the oatmeal comic as possible, however I believe the essence of the bad design is there.
 I have the babbling sheep and pet images everywhere!
 * Used some webkit animation stuff for the top section bar area.
+* I didn't have a sidebar of points, instead I made it a section that spanned the width of the page.

 License/Copyright
 =================